istio/istio.io/content/docs/tutorial/adding-a-new-version-of-a-microservice.md

 1. Implement the required functionality in the application code.
 Most of the functionality is already available in various libraries, for example in the Netflix's [Hystrix](https://github.com/Netflix/Hystrix) library  for the Java programming language.
-However, now You have to change our code to call the functions from the libraries.
+However, now You have to change your code to call the functions from the libraries.
-You have to put additional effort, our code will bloat, business logic will be mixed with reporting, routing, policies, networking logic.
+You have to put additional effort, your code will bloat, business logic will be mixed with reporting, routing, policies, networking logic.
-Since our microservices use different programming languages You have to learn, use, update multiple libraries.
+Since your microservices use different programming languages You have to learn, use, update multiple libraries.
 You are not happy with this option.

 1. Use a service mesh.
-In a service mesh, you put all the reporting, routing, policies, security logic in _sidecar_ proxies, injected into our pods *transparently* to our application.
+In a service mesh, you put all the reporting, routing, policies, security logic in _sidecar_ proxies, injected into your pods *transparently* to your application.
 The business logic remains in the code of the application, no changes are required to the application code.

 Enters [Istio service mesh](/).
 Istio can perform the tasks mentioned here and much more.